 Data from ADC are added and the 16 bits-sum is sent to CTRL FPGA.
 Three stages pipeline adders are implemented to allow 250 MHz clocking.
 Sum valid signal accompanied the Sum.

+The 16 bit energy sum is transferred from the CTRL FPGA on two full duplex gigabit transceiver ports.
+The transceivers are configured to operate at 2.5Gb/s per lane and will communicate directly to the VXS switch “A” slot.

+There is probably more information that can be written here to define the configuration of the transceivers and explain the data format of the energy sum.

 3. HITBITS: